Timber Sycamore: Jordanian intelligence arms sales

 According to American and Jordanian officials, weapons shipped into Jordan by the CIA and Saudi Arabia were stolen by Jordanian intelligence officials in the General Intelligence Directorate and sold on the black market.

 The magnitude of the theft amounted to millions of dollars, and FBI officials state that some of the stolen weapons were later used to kill two American contractors, two Jordanians and one South African at a police training station in Jordan in the 2015 Amman shooting attack.

-Arms received via Timber Sycamore have flooded Middle Eastern black markets with heavy weaponry.
+The Jordanian theft and resale of the weapons — including Kalashnikov assault rifles, mortars and rocket-propelled grenades — led to a flood of weapons available on the black market.
 Jordanian officials state that Jordanian intelligence officers who stole the program's weapons used the profits to purchase luxury items, with knowledge of superior officers.
 The thefts were halted after months of complaints by the American and Saudi governments, the program's main backers.
 According to Jordanian officials, several intelligence officers were fired, but their profits were not confiscated.
 (In Jordan, the General Intelligence Directorate is second only to the monarchy in power and prestige.)
 Jordan's minister for state and media affairs Mohammad Al-Momani stated that the allegations were incorrect.